-MIAMI – Today in Aviation, Concorde, the world’s only supersonic passenger airliner, made its final flight ever in the year 2003.
+DALLAS – Today in Aviation, Concorde, the world’s only supersonic passenger airliner, made its final flight in 2003.

 G-BOAF was the first in the fleet to get the new BA ‘Utopia’ livery, as well as the Union Flag scheme known as Chatham Historic Dockyard.
-Originally planned to be used just on Concorde, this scheme was later adopted by all BA tailfins.
+Originally planned to be used just on Concorde, all BA tailfins later adopted this scheme.

 Because the ‘Alpha-Foxtrot’ was the first aircraft to sport this livery, it appears in the majority of BA’s promotional materials.

 End of the Line

 Things worsened for the supersonic jet when, on July 25, 2000, an AF Concorde (F-BTSC) crashed shortly after take off from Paris CDG.
 All 109 on board were killed.
 It became the type’s only crash.

 The aircraft was immediately grounded as engineers made modifications.
 This included Kevlar lining to the wings, strengthened tires, and armor-plated wiring to ensure that an accident like this would never happen again.

 On the morning of September 11, 2001, the first Concorde flight with passengers took to the skies for the first time after the grounding.
 Meanwhile, in America, the terrorist attacks that were unfolding would be the final nail in Concorde’s coffin.